blahcat/blahcat.github.io/content/2016-06-13-armpwn-challenge.md

 Almost there!
 We have bypassed ASLR, PIC, NX and SSP.
 In x86, we would be just done.
-ARM however uses one register (saved on stack) to save the return address (called the Link Register) along with all the non-volatile registers that must be preserved accross functions calls.
+ARM however uses one register (saved on stack) to save the return address (called the Link Register) along with all the non-volatile registers that must be preserved across functions calls.

-IDA shows that the `parse_request()` function finishes its execution by restoring the context of the calling fubnction:
+IDA shows that the `parse_request()` function finishes its execution by restoring the context of the calling function:
 ```
 .text:000016D0 loc_16D0
 .text:000016D0 ADD     SP, SP, #0xC